eps696/stylegan2/README.md

 ```
  play_dlatents.bat ffhq-1024 mynpy 50 1920-1080
 ```
 This will load saved dlatent points from `_in/mynpy` and produce a smooth looped animation between them (with resolution 1920x1080 and interpolation step of 50 frames). `mynpy` may be a file or a directory with `*.npy` files.
 To select only few frames from a sequence `somename.npy`, create text file with comma-delimited frame numbers and save it as `somename.txt` in the same directory (check examples for FFHQ model).
-You can also "style" the result: setting `--style_npy_file blonde458.npy` will load dlatent from `blonde458.npy` and apply it to higher layers, producing some visual similarity. `--cubic` smoothing and `--digress` displacements are also applicable here.
+You can also "style" the result: setting `--style_npy_file blonde458.npy` will load dlatent from `blonde458.npy` and apply it to higher layers, producing some visual similarity. `--cubic` smoothing and `--digress X` displacements are also applicable here.

 * Generate animation from saved dlatent point and feature directions (say, aging/smiling/etc for faces model):
 ```